-In other words, when mathematicians make a statement like "A is true or B is true", they mean that either A is true, or B is true, or both A and B are true.
+In other words, when mathematicians make a statement like "A is true or B is true", they mean that either A is true, or B is true, or possibly both A and B are true.

-This is not always the way people use the word "or" in everyday speech.
+This is not always the way people use the word "or" in every-day speech.

-5. Fill in the following table.
+5. Fill in the following table summarizing your answers above.